emberjs/website/source/blog/2016-09-08-ember-2-8-and-2-9-beta-released.md

 #### Performance

-One of the overarching goals of Glimmer 2 is to improve performance in Ember.

-While the immediate priority for this release is to achieve maximum compatibility, performance remains an important secondary consideration.
+One of the overarching goals of the Glimmer 2 project is to improve performance in Ember.
+While compatibility is the immediate priority for this release, performance remains an important secondary consideration.

 Our conservative goal for this first release is to avoid introducing any accidental performance regressions.
 Based on our testing, we have cleared that goal with ample headroom.

 As the benefits of Glimmer 2 begin to trickle in, we have already seen noticeable improvements to rendering performance (both initial render and re-rendering).
 Among other things, the `{{link-to}}` helper and `{{#each}}` loops with big lists appear to be significantly faster.
 Component instantiation has also seen some modest improvement.

 However, we have also noticed a performance regression in the pre-render phase.
 Specifically, we have seen a small increase in the `vendor.js` byte size and an